lynxlab/ada2/README.md

 15. change the permission of the directory docs/ the web server must be able to write in it

+16. change the permission of the directory log/ the web server must be able to write in it

-16. change the informations of the news editing the file: browsing/news_language (ex.: news_en is the news in english) or using edit_news.php after logon as admin
+17. change the informations of the news editing the file: browsing/news_language (ex.: news_en is the news in english) or using edit_news.php after logon as admin

-17. configure the widgets loaded in home page copy widgets/main/index_DEFAULT.XML in widgets/main/index.xml see widgets/main/index.xml in order to know how to configure
+18. configure the widgets loaded in home page copy widgets/main/index_DEFAULT.XML in widgets/main/index.xml see widgets/main/index.xml in order to know how to configure to enable the RSS widget cache, set proper permission to the widgets/cache

-18. copy modules/test/config/config_DEFAULT.inc.php in modules/test/config/config.inc.php
+19. copy modules/test/config/config_DEFAULT.inc.php in modules/test/config/config.inc.php
     and edit the copied file to suite your needs.
 Basically only the ``ADA_REDIRECT_TO_TEST`` constant can be either ``true`` or ``false`` whether you want ADA test nodes to be redirected to modules test node or not.